SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 Don’t rewrap an existing line just because it’s too long, unless you’re actually making other changes.
 For historical reasons,
-here are parts of the book
+there are parts of the book
 that use a line length of 90 or 100 characters;
 rewrapping them just for the sake of line length would make history harder to follow and create a bunch of noisy diffs.